ZaneLesley/NCATrak-Mock-System/DEV-README.md

 [Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to test latest branches on.
 Most of this just consist of using the `os` module and make sure you don't hardcode in data paths.

+### Add getters / setters in interfaces

+If you don't end up switching to JavaScript, I would go back and instead of reading from a file like `case_id.txt` I would make a getter and a setter to handle that information, it would clean the code up a lot.

+# Conclusion

+That is all the recommendations I can think of at this current point, again as stated above if you need to contact me with any questions, I am avaliable by [email](mailto:zanelesley@outlook.com?subject=OU%20CS%20Capstone%20Question).

+Thanks, have a good year!